-NOTE: The topology map can be viewed on Google Chrome, Microsoft Edge, or Firefox browser.
-Internet Explorer is not supported, as it is no longer supported from Microsoft for updates.
+Note: Topology map can be viewed on Google Chrome, Microsoft Edge, or Firefox browser, IE will not be supportive as it doesn't have long time support from Microsoft for update.

 5.1.
 Map Settings

 The Topology Map function allow user to upload a picture file as the background or just change the background color.
 For special purpose, it also allow user to upload a device picture as an ICON for the port.
 That is, it will not care what device is connected to the port.